16.9.69

 it is: it lasts about four and something hours in performance, without counting

-the intervals, and there are barely any posts of tedium at all.
+the intervals, and there are barely any spots of tedium at all.
 I can’t type

 for sour nuts this morning ˗ everything is going up the wop.